Best Balance Transfer Credit Cards for Bad Credit

 Popular Credit Cards for Bad Credit Comparison

-You generally need good or excellent credit to get a decent balance transfer credit card.
+You need good or excellent credit to get a decent balance transfer credit card in most cases.
 You can get customized credit-improvement advice by signing up for a free WalletHub account.

 Best Balance Transfer Credit Cards for Bad Credit FAQ

 Comparing balance transfer credit cards for bad credit can be tough.
 But you’ve got the knowledgeable WalletHub community on your side.
 We encourage everyone to share their knowledge while respecting our content guidelines.
 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
-In addition, it is not the financial institution’s responsibility to ensure all posts and questions are answered.show more
+In addition, it is not the financial institution’s responsibility to ensure all posts and questions are answered.
+WalletHub independently collected information for some of the cards on this page.show more

 show less